 Dr. Callaghan is an anthropological archaeologist who studies Pre-Columbian Mesoamerican societies in an effort to understand the origins of social complexity.
-His research focuses on the emergence of complexity as it relates to community ritual, social inequality, craft specialization, and long distance exchange.
 Dr. Callaghan specializes in the study of the ancient Maya with an emphasis on ceramic analysis.
 His research on ceramics informs the study of how technology and production contribute to changes in social structure.

-He teaches courses for graduate and undergraduate students at UCF in the areas of General Anthropology, New World Archaeology, Maya Iconography, and Ethics in Archaeology.
-He is developing courses focusing on the study and replication of ancient ceramic technologies with lab components.
+He teaches courses for graduate and undergraduate students at UCF in the areas of General Anthropology, Maya Iconography, Ethics in Archaeology, Archaeological Ceramic Analysis, Archaeology and Pseudoscience, and the Anthropology of Walt Disney World, FL.

 I am an anthropological archaeologist who specializes in Mesoamerican complex societies with an analytical focus on ceramic artifacts.
 Through ceramic analysis I am able to apply humanistic questions to archaeological datasets utilizing methodologies from the natural sciences.
 My research focuses on the articulation of prehistoric economy, politics, and ritual.
-My view of ancient economies is not one of the production and consumption of needful things alone, but the creation, manipulation, and dissemination of material manifestations of meaning.
-In pre-industrial non-western cultures crafted objects were part of complex systems of social, political, and religious ideals.
-In order to understand the value of these objects to prehistoric peoples, and the organization of their systems of production and consumption, I believe these objects must be studied within the cultural contexts in which they were made, distributed, and consumed.
 My entry into this complex system of material and social relations is ceramic analysis with an emphasis on production technology.

-Dr. Callaghan’s current research elaborates on the articulation of ritual, economy, and politics during the Middle Preclassic period at the site of Holtun, Guatemala.
-Holtun is a civic-ceremonial center located in the Peten lakes region of Guatemala occupied from the Middle Preclassic through Late Classic periods (600 BC – AD 900) with its apogee in the Late Preclassic period (300 BC – AD 250).
+My current research elaborates on the articulation of ritual, economy, and politics at the site of Holtun, Guatemala.
+Holtun is a civic-ceremonial center located in the Peten lakes region of Guatemala occupied from the Middle Preclassic through Late Classic periods (600 BC – AD 900).

 The Holtun Project has received research funding from the National Science Foundation, National Geographic Society, National Geographic Society/WAITT Program, American Philosophical Society, and the Missouri University Research Reactor as part of its NSF-subsidy program.
-Preliminary findings have been published in Journal of Archaeological Science: Reports and Latin American Antiquity.
-Research has been presented at international conferences including the annual meetings for the Society of American Archaeology, Simposio de Investigaciónes Argueológicas en Guatemala, the South Central Conference on Mesoamerica.
-Research has also been presented at regional lectures in the U.S. and Guatemala including the Archaeological Institute of America in Jacksonville, FL; Institute for Maya Studies in Miami, FL; the UCF College of Science Distinguished Lecture Series in Orlando, FL; and the Museo Popol Vuh in Guatemala City, Guatemala.
+Our research has been published in Journal of Archaeological Science: Reports and Latin American Antiquity.
+Research has also been presented at international conferences including the annual meetings for the Society of American Archaeology, Simposio de Investigaciónes Argueológicas en Guatemala, and the South Central Conference on Mesoamerica.
+We have also presented our research at regional lectures in the U.S. and Guatemala including the Archaeological Institute of America in Jacksonville, FL; Institute for Maya Studies in Miami, FL; the UCF College of Science Distinguished Lecture Series in Orlando, FL; and the Museo Popol Vuh in Guatemala City, Guatemala.